 How are you protecting your business mojo, your company trade secrets?

-Treat Confidential Business Information as Trade Secrets
+Treat Confidential Business Information

 When company secrets are disclosed without consent, and the need to sue arises, the biggest obstacle is often the client’s own inadequate policies.
 The failure to properly safeguard confidential information can be aired as dirty laundry to defeat the claim.
 In short, if it’s such a secret, you better be able to prove you guarded it as such!